-Determining it was time to get out a bit from Kalim and the hotel, I rented a car for a Phuket roadtrip.
+Assuming it was time to get out a bit from Kalim and the hotel, I rented a car for a Phuket roadtrip.
 In a tiny Nissan March, I started by driving to Freedom Beach.
 I can’t exactly say that I did my homework.
 And this aspect made it turn out to be quite an adventure.
-Turning right from the main road out from Patong there was a quite steep slope leading into a small village of a kind.
+Turning right from the main road out from Patong, there was a pretty steep slope leading into a small village of a kind.
 After a short ride, the paved road turned into a dirt road.

 After reaching the end of Google Maps official road, on the map was this indication with small dots.
 It said “additional road”.
 Luckily, there were also local signs declaring Freedom Beach go this way.
 So I followed the signs.

 Some of the infamous overland transfers to Cambodia ten years ago also came to mind.
-But this hmm, road was bumpy and steep.
-A snow free downhill race.
+But this hmm, road was bumpy and steep—a snow-free downhill race.

 After a while, two more people came.
 It turned out that they were vendors.
-They managed the little stall with samples of drinks that I had seen.
-The man set up the shop and the lady opened her bluetooth radio and filled a short sphere around here with traditional North-Eastern folk music.
-She told me that the two of them were from Ubon Ratchatani in the Northeast also known as Isarn.
+They managed the tiny stall with samples of drinks that I had seen.
+The man set up the shop, and the lady opened her Bluetooth radio and filled a short sphere around here with traditional North-Eastern folk music.
+She told me that the two of them were from Ubon Ratchatani in the Northeast, also known as Isarn.

 I thought a bit about what to do next, tropical monsoon and rental car?
 Not a day for exploring more beaches.
 So, what to do?
-I considered going to Phuket Town to have some delicious Thai – Chinese lunch or to visit a museum.
-But again, I decided to take my chances and I have never been to the Big Buddha on Phuket Island.
+I considered going to Phuket Town to have some delicious Thai – Chinese lunch or visit a museum.
+But again, I decided to take my chances, and I have never been to the Big Buddha on Phuket Island.

 I still like the pictures I got, misty and mysterious.
 And I was alone up there apart from two or three other Buddha enthusiasts.
-He is tall, 45 metres they say.
+He is tall, 45 metres, they say.